London Borough of Wandsworth in Greater London County, England, United Kingdom

 Categories. • Peace •

 Credits.
 This page was last revised on August 10, 2018.
 This page originally submitted on August 10, 2018, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 55 times since then.
+This page has been viewed 57 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 10, 2018, by Michael Herrick of Southbury, Connecticut.